AandersonL/aandersonl.github.io/_posts/2020-11-30-Manipulating-elf-with-felf.markdown

 } ElfN_Ehdr;
 ```

-This struct specifies a block with of memory in the first bytes of the file, notice that we have a ***N*** in the variable name that can be used with ***32*** or ***64*** bits depending the OS and the file itself, the ELF header size can be 52 bytes in 32-bit files and 64 bytes in 64-bits files, you can verify that by looking the structs sizes:
+This struct specifies a struct that in the file it's equivalent to the first bytes, notice that we have a ***N*** in the variable name that can be used with ***32*** or ***64*** bits depending the OS and the file itself, the ELF header size can be 52 bytes in 32-bit files and 64 bytes in 64-bits files, you can verify that by looking the structs sizes:

 ```c
 #include <elf.h>